rafalp/Misago/docs/python-hooks.md

 ### `graphql_types_hook`

-`list` of [Ariadne bindables](https://ariadnegraphql.org/docs/resolvers) that should be added to GraphQL API.
+A `list` of [Ariadne bindables](https://ariadnegraphql.org/docs/resolvers) that should be added to GraphQL API.

 #### Example